VinTheMan/LidarDataDisplay/README.md

 3. Use the "Clear Text" button to clear the displayed data.
 4. Click on specific segments of result image to enlarge and analyze them.

-## Before Diving into Code Structure, You should keep in mind the following packet structures:
+## Before Diving into Code Structure<br/>You should keep in mind the following packet structures:
 ### UDP Packet Structure when RX-AA
 ![Current UDP packet format 20250219-RXAA](https://github.com/user-attachments/assets/4950e0f3-943c-42a0-b350-5f8eb25c50da)
 ### UDP Packet Structure when BS-AA